The General Secretariat is the executive branch of the Indian Ocean Commission.

 IOC Secretary General

-Vêlayoudom Marimoutou is the 9th Secretary General of the Indian Ocean Commission.
-He took office on 16 July 2020 for a non-renewable term of five years.
+Edgard Razafindravahy is the 10th Secretary General of the Indian Ocean Commission.
+He was appointed on July 15, 2024.

 The Management Committee of the Indian Ocean Commission